Skip to content

 url: https://element90.wordpress.com

-Saturn is the older brother of Neptune (I’m strickly speaking about fractal generators), and as such can generate fractal pictures.
-Notice: Don’t judge the program by the screenshot included in here: it’s just an image created to adorn the screen capture, not to demonstrate Staurn’s full potential.
-Just visit its website to take a look at better sample images.
-Saturn can save images, called seeds, as PNG files.
-Then, you can import the seeds in Titan to create and save images of an even larger size.
-I don’t know why these two programs aren’t integrated in a single unit, but that’s the way they work (both applications come in one package and install automatically).
-I do like the fact that all image’s parameters are easy to access from a secondary window, that you can open alongside the image window and keep real-time track of changes, a nice thing to learn what each variable can do.
+Saturn is the older brother of Neptune (the fractal generator reviewed before), and of course can generate fractal pictures too.
+Of notice: Don’t judge the program by the screenshot included in here: it’s just a simple shot intended to decorate this page, not to demonstrate Saturn’s full potential.
+Just visit its website to take a look at much better samples.
+Saturn can save images, once again called seeds, as PNG files.
+Then, you can import the seeds to Titan to create and save pictures of even larger sizes.
+As I said before, I don’t know why these two apps aren’t integrated into a single program, but that’s the way they work (both applications come in one package and install automatically too).
+I do like the fact that fractal parameters are easy to access from a secondary window, that you can open alongside the image window to keep real-time track changes, a nice thing to learn what each variable can do.
 Extensive documentation available as a PDF file from the parent website.

 Last revision: 2014.